jesseweed/build-recipes/README.md

 Where supported, each app will use an html template file (or equivalent) for the content it will output.

+None of the apps are utilizing any imports beyond what is required by the library (for example, there are no utility functions such as lodash being imported).

 ## Try it out
 To test things out locally, simply uncomment the line for the framework you want to use in **rollup.config.js**, and run `yarn knit` to run a build & start the server (this will create the file **_dist/app.min.js** which is loaded by **server/views/index.pug**).
 Point your browser to [http://localhost:3000](http://localhost:3000).